Andrej044/github-final-project/CODE_OF_CONDUCT.md

--- # Contributor Covenant Code of Conduct\
+# Contributor Covenant Code of Conduct\
-If it's open source, so it's all bout it's contributors!
+It's important to recognize that in open source projects, the contributors are the heart and soul of the effort.\
+Without their dedication and hard work, the project wouldn't be possible.